Position

 What is the job outlook for a Attorney?

 The job outlook for attorneys is promising, with an average of 40,100 positions opening each year.
-This trend is expected to continue, with a projected 7.4% increase in job openings from 2022 to 2032.
-This growth suggests a stable and expanding demand for legal professionals across various sectors.
+This trend is expected to continue, with a projected 7.4% growth from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
+This growth suggests a steady demand for legal professionals across various sectors.

 Continue to Salaries for Attorney